timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 08-TRAVEL AND TRANSPORTATION ALLOWANCES/SUBCHAPTER III-TRAVEL AND TRANSPORTATION AUTHORITIES—OLD LAW.md

   * (1) with respect to a change of temporary or permanent station for which orders are issued after the travel authorities transition expiration date; or

   * (2) in a case covered by this section when such orders are not issued, with respect to a movement of baggage or household effects that begins after such date.

-* (p)(1) From amounts otherwise made available for a fiscal year to provide travel and transportation allowances under this chapter, the Secretary concerned may reimburse a member of the uniformed services for qualified relicensing costs of the spouse of the member when—

-  * (A) the member is reassigned, either as a permanent change of station or permanent change of assignment, from a duty station in one State to a duty station in another State; and

-  * (B) the movement of the member's dependents is authorized at the expense of the United States under this section as part of the reassignment.

-* (2) Reimbursement provided to a member under this subsection may not exceed $1,000 in connection with each reassignment described in paragraph (1).

-* (3) Not later than December 31, 2021, the Secretary of Defense, in consultation with the Secretary of Homeland Security with respect to the Coast Guard, shall submit to the congressional defense committees, the Committee on Homeland Security and Government Affairs of the Senate, and the Committee on Oversight and Government Reform of the House of Representatives a report—

-  * (A) describing the extent to which the reimbursement authority provided by this subsection has been used;

-  * (B) containing a recommendation by the Secretaries regarding whether the authority should be extended beyond the date specified in paragraph (4); and

-  * (C) an analysis of whether the maximum reimbursement amount under paragraph (2) is sufficient to cover the average costs of relicensing described in paragraph (1).

-* (4) No reimbursement may be provided under this subsection for qualified relicensing costs paid or incurred after December 31, 2024.

-* (5) In this subsection, the term "qualified relicensing costs" means costs, including exam and registration fees, that—

-  * (A) are imposed by the State of the new duty station to secure a license or certification to engage in the same profession that the spouse of the member engaged in while in the State of the original duty station; and

-  * (B) are paid or incurred by the member or spouse to secure the license or certification from the State of the new duty station after the date on which the orders directing the reassignment described in paragraph (1) are issued.

 ### §476a.
 Travel and transportation allowances: authorized for travel performed under orders that are canceled, revoked, or modified
 * (a) AUTHORITY.—Under uniform regulations prescribed by the Secretaries concerned, a member of a uniformed service is entitled to travel and transportation allowances under section 474 of this title, and to transportation of his dependents, baggage, and household effects under sections 476 and 479 of this title, if otherwise qualified, for travel performed before the effective date of orders that direct him to make a change of station and that are later—